AltahhanAi/Data_Science/docs/content/unit2/02_04_measuring_performance.md

 ##Measuring the performance of a binary class model

-**For a binary class problem, we have two classes <mark>that an instant is either belongs to</mark> class C1 or to class C2 but cannot belong to both at the same time.
+**For a binary class problem, we have two classes that an instant can belong to.
+It can belong to class C1 or to class C2 but cannot belong to both at the same time.
 In fact, the question can be posed as whether an instant belongs to a one class of concern or not.**

 The classification would be effectively stating yes or 1 or + if the instant belongs to the main class of concern or stating no or 0 or – if the instant does not belong to the main class (which implicitly means it belongs to the complement of the class).
 We just have to be consistent in our approach.
 So in this context it is a binary choice, and it is useful to represent one of the classes as positive + and the other as negative –.
 Now, our classifier (our DT) mission is to predict whether an instant is of class + or class –.
 Therefore, we contrast what the classifier has **predicted** and what was the **actual class** of all instances to measure how good our classifier is.
 This can be done for the training set, the validation set or the testing set, all of which we have answers for (i.e. we know the classes for these sets).
 When we contrast the prediction against the actual class of each instant we have four possibilities: